pfalcon/esp-open-sdk/README.md

 This is a fork of https://github.com/pfalcon/esp-open-sdk This fork is made with intention to provide up to date and maintained Open ESP NONEOS SDK.

+Note, that all original files are moved into the `sdk` directory.
+So, bear in mind, that almost all commands mentioned in this README file are supposed to be run from inside of the `sdk` directory.

 esp-open-sdk
 ------------